myCPE

 Here are a few steps to become an Enrolled Agent:

-Step 1: Obtain a Personal Tax Identification Number (PTIN)
+Step 1: Obtain A Personal Tax Identification Number (PTIN)

 To obtain a PTIN, you need to provide your social security number and personal and business details.
 Additionally, you must disclose any criminal record and submit your previous year's tax return.
 You must also explain any tax responsibilities and provide information on any professional certifications obtained in the U.S.